 Royal Commission into Institutional Responses to Child Sexual Abuse

-The Uniting Church in Australia supports the objectives of the Royal Commission on Child Sexual Abuse in Institutions and has pledged its utmost co-operation.
+The Uniting Church in Australia supports the objectives of the Royal Commission into Institutional Responses to Child Sexual Abuse and has pledged its utmost co-operation.

-The National Assembly, with the co-operation of each Synod, has established a national framework for engagement with and response to the Royal Commission.
+The National Assembly, with the support of each Synod, has established a national framework for engagement with and response to the Royal Commission.
 An important part of the framework is enabling the various parts of the Uniting Church to act collaboratively and to speak with one voice.

-In Western Australia, the Synod Task Group has been established and convened by Robert Watson as Chair with Rev David de Kock, Rev Dr Ian Tozer, Amanda Hunt, Dr Alec O’Connell, Rev Gary Van Heerden, John Talbert, Donald Nicholas, Rev Nalin Perera, Rev Daniel Viljoen and staff support from Maggie Johns, Maree Kemp and Cindy Gorton.
+In Western Australia, the Synod Task Group has been established and is currently chaired by Robert Watson.
+Its members are Rev David de Kock, Rev Dr Ian Tozer, Amanda Hunt, Dr Alec O’Connell, Rev Gary Van Heerden, John Talbert, Donald Nicholas, Rev Nalin Perera, Sue Thomas and Rev Daniel Viljoen.
+Synod staff support is provided by Maggie Johns, Maree Kemp and Cindy Gorton.
 External professional advice and opinions are sought as required.

-Our prayer is that through the work of the Royal Commission, there will be healing, justice and reconciliation for all those who have suffered, and that the Royal Commission will identify how all children can be better protected from abuse in the future.
+Our prayer is that through the work of the Royal Commission, there will be healing, justice and reconciliation for all those who have suffered, and that the Royal Commission will identify how all children can be better protected from abuse now and into the future.

 The Uniting Church in Australia respects a person’s right to privacy.
 The church abides by the Australian Privacy Principles expressed in the Privacy Act 1988 (Commonwealth) (Act) and the more recent Privacy Amendment (Enhancing Privacy Protection) Act 2012 which sets clear standards for the collections, access, storage and use of personal information obtained for whatever reason.

 We will always ensure that all personal information, no matter how or where it is obtained, is handled sensitively, securely and in accordance with the Act.